-Hong Kong protesters run riot in legislature, smashing paintings, doors in challenge to China
+Hong Kong protesters smash up legislature in direct challenge to China

 “If this bill is not completely scrapped, I will have no choice but to leave my home, Hong Kong.”

-Opponents of the extradition bill, which would allow people to be sent to mainland China for trial in courts controlled by the Communist Party, fear it is a threat to Hong Kong’s much-cherished rule of law and are demanding it be scrapped and Lam step down.
+Opponents of the extradition bill, which would allow people to be sent to mainland China for trial in courts controlled by the Communist Party, fear it is a threat to Hong Kong’s much-cherished rule of law.

 Hong Kong returned to China under a “one country, two systems” formula that allows freedoms not enjoyed in mainland China, including freedom to protest and an independent judiciary.